jatinchowdhury18/audio_dspy/docs/tutorials/nonlin_tutorial.rst

 Nonlinear Processing
 ====================

-:code:`audio_dspy` currently supports two simple nonlinear processors, hard-clipping and soft-clipping nonlinearities, as well as useful plotting functions for visualizing the properties of a nonlinear system.
+:code:`audio_dspy` currently supports three simple nonlinear processors (hard-clipping, soft-clipping, and dropout nonlinearities), as well as useful plotting functions for visualizing the properties of a nonlinear system.

 Processing Audio